Anarchism in Greece: Contemporary

 The parliament building was besieged for weeks by angry crowds.
 For a month, large protests were taking place in many major Greek cities, with a lot of them resulting in conflict with the police and arson attacks on government buildings, shops and banks.
 On multiple occasions during the attacks, the violence against the police resulted in officers getting shot and/or severely wounded.
-An anarchist form of illegalism re-emerged during the insurrection when anarchist expropriated food from stores to distribute to people in need.
+An anarchist form of illegalism re-emerged during the insurrection when anarchist stole food from stores to distribute to people in need.
 Athens Indymedia, an open publishing, anti-authoritarian site which attracted significant audience during the 2008 revolt, paralleled the expansion of the anarchist choros within the Greek society.
+(Chóros, meaning "scene" or "milieu" in Greek, is the body of loosely associated anarchist groups and collectives in Greece.)

 The rebellion that took place in 2008 was fueled, in part, by the prevailing economic insecurity.
 Anarchist groups organized and participated in protests against the austerity measures implemented by the government to resolve the economic crisis that was precipitated by the sovereign debt crisis.
 Certain anarchist groups and networks, in conjunction with activists affiliated to anarchist and libertarian ideas, during the beginning of the crisis, differentiated themselves from violence, becoming engaged in self-organization activities Spontaneous networks of students and other radicals were formed that followed an anarchistic approach on how they function.
 The influence of traditional Marxism was minimal.

 In May 2010, a significant wave of protest occurred when the Greek parliament voted on its first austerity memorandum.
 During the protest, a petrol bomb was fired at the Marfin Bank in Stadiou Street and caused the deaths of three bank employees.
-After this tragic event, there was a notable drop in the attendance and frequency of protests and more importantly the "ideological legitimacy", and anarchist momentum eased.
+After this tragic event, there was a notable drop in the attendance and frequency of protests, and more importantly the "ideological legitimacy", and anarchist momentum eased.
 However, no evidence about the perpetrator being an anarchist was provided, and the accused anarchist was declared innocent in the court.
-There are also several anarchist groups that have been vocal about disagreeing and condemning the use of violence as a practice at Marfin and other such instances.
+Several anarchist groups had been vocal about condemning the use of violence as a practice at Marfin and other such instances.

 In 2013, there were several protests when anarchist Nikos Romanos was arrested for bank robbery and the police digitally altered his mug shot in order to cover several bruises that were inflicted during his arrest.
 Amnesty International described this as a "culture of abuse and impunity in the Greek police".

-As of 2013, anarchist groups that have claimed responsibility for recent violent attacks include the Lovers of Lawlessness, Wild Freedom and Instigators of Social Explosion, Gangs of Consciousness, Lonely Wolf, the Untouchable Cell of Revenge and most recently, Untamed Desires.
+As of 2013, anarchist groups that have claimed responsibility for violent attacks include the Lovers of Lawlessness, Wild Freedom and Instigators of Social Explosion, Gangs of Consciousness, Lonely Wolf, the Untouchable Cell of Revenge and Untamed Desires.

-As of 2017 Interpol claims Greece was one of the only three European Union countries (along with Italy and Spain) that appear to be dealing with anarchist terrorism.
+In 2017, Interpol claimed Greece was one of the only three European Union countries (along with Italy and Spain) that appear to be dealing with anarchist terrorism.